 The average conversion rate section of the homepage showcases the difference between the average PPC conversion rate for brands who use other solutions and the average conversion rate for Instapage users.

 While the static image shows the final conversion rate value, the animation helps visitors visualize how the conversion rate for Instapage users goes up from 0-22%.

 Instapage is the only post-click landing page platform built to work with Google.
 You can easily integrate with Google Ads and Analytics and then pass the data collected to your marketing automation or CRM system.
-Combine that with heat maps and A/B testing, and you have an enhanced post-click experience.
+Combine that with heat maps and A/B testing, and you have an enhanced post-click landing page.
 Plus, we recently announced post-click landing page variation tracking in Google Analytics.

 The static image here shows the Analytics options that Instapage users can choose from, including Google Ads, Analytics, Google Tag Manager, and the Facebook Pixel: